rafael2k/bitdance-pc_metric/README.md

 ## License

-This code is licensed under GNU General Public License version 3 or any higher version, while the color paces conversion and the Open3D code are MIT licensed.
+This code is licensed under GNU General Public License version 3 or any higher version, while the color spaces conversion and the Open3D code are MIT licensed.